Sauteed Peas w/ Yuzu Kosho- Savoring Every Moment of Life – Last of our Sugar snaps

 More posts about Japanese Lemons: Yuzu & Kabosu:

-Heat oil in a medium saute pan over medium-high heat.
+- Heat a skillet pan over medium-high heat then add oil.
 Add shallots and cook until soft, stirring occasionally.

-Add peas and yuzu kosho cook until heated.
+- Add peas and yuzu kosho cook until heated.
+Add additional salt to taste, if needed.
 Serve immediately.